 John Warfield Johnston

-John Warfield Johnston (1818-1889) was a U.S. Senator from Abingdon, VA.
-This collection contains correspondence, wills, and documents of the Johnston family, as well as railroad corporation charters and other papers concerning state and national politics and business ventures in Southwest Virginia.
+John Warfield Johnston (1818-1889) was a U.S. Senator from Abingdon, Virginia.
+This collection contains correspondence, wills, and documents of the Johnston family, as well as railroad corporation charters and other papers concerning the state and national politics and business ventures in Southwest Virginia.
 Correspondents and persons represented include President Rutherford B. Hayes, General Joseph E. Johnston, Peter Johnston, Henry Wadsworth Longfellow, and George Washington.

 The Melungeons were a mixed race/ethnic population believed to be among our earliest settlers.
 Descendants of these primarily Mediterranean and Middle Eastern people migrated to the Southern and Central Appalachian region, intermarrying with other ethnic groups.
-This collection, compiled by N. Brent Kennedy, contains letters, photographs, books, newspapers, video and audiotapes, and other artifacts, covering material from the early 1500s to the present.
+This collection, compiled by N. Brent Kennedy, contains letters, photographs, books, newspapers, video, and audiotapes, and other artifacts, covering material from the early 1500s to present.

 Southwest Virginia Folklore Society

 The Southwest Virginia Folklore Society collects material relating to the life, culture, and folklore of the Southern Appalachian region, specifically that of Southwest Virginia.
 The Society's archives are comprised of field audio and video tapes and manuscripts.

 Elihu Jaspers Sutherland (1885-1924) was a local author, layers and judge from Clintwood, Virginia.
 Judge Sutherland's cousin, Joshua Hoge Sutherland (1897-1970), was an educator and historian.
 These collections contain books, newspapers, scrapbooks, letters, diaries, and other documents dealing with the history and genealogy of Southwest Virginia.